Practice & Projects · OrevateAI

 What Defines High Cheekbones?

-The perception of high cheekbones can also be influenced by genetics, age, and body fat distribution.
-As we age, facial fat can shift, and skin elasticity decreases, potentially making cheekbones appear less prominent.
-Conversely, some individuals naturally have a bone structure that lends itself to this desirable feature.
+High cheekbones refer to the position and prominence of your zygomatic bone, which forms the upper and outer edge of your eye socket.
+When this bone sits higher on the face and protrudes noticeably, it creates the illusion of ‘high cheekbones.’
+This facial structure is often associated with an angular, defined, and perceived attractive or youthful appearance.
+It generates a natural shadow that sculpts the face, effectively separating the cheeks from the under-eye area and jawline.
+The perception of high cheekbones can be influenced by genetics, age, and body fat distribution.
+As individuals age, facial fat can shift, and skin elasticity decreases, potentially making cheekbones appear less prominent.
+Conversely, some possess a natural bone structure lending itself to this desirable feature.
 Understanding your own facial anatomy is the first step in knowing how best to enhance it.

 Makeup Magic for High Cheekbones

-Contouring: The goal of contouring is to create shadows where you want them.
-For high cheekbones, you want to apply a matte bronzer or contour shade slightly below your natural cheekbone.
-Start from the top of your ear and sweep downwards towards the corner of your mouth, but stop about two-thirds of the way down.
-Blend thoroughly upwards towards your cheekbone to avoid harsh lines.
-You’re essentially faking a shadow that enhances the prominence of the bone above it.
+Makeup offers the quickest and most impactful method to create the illusion of higher, more prominent cheekbones.
+Contouring and highlighting are indispensable tools.
+The goal of contouring is to create shadows where you want them.
+For high cheekbones, apply a matte bronzer or contour shade slightly below your natural cheekbone.
+Begin at the top of your ear and sweep downwards toward the corner of your mouth, stopping about two-thirds of the way down.
+Blend thoroughly upwards toward your cheekbone to avoid harsh lines.
+This technique fakes a shadow that enhances the prominence of the bone above it.

-Highlighting: Highlighting brings light and attention to the areas you want to emphasize.
-Apply a shimmery highlighter (a cream or powder formula works) directly on the highest point of your cheekbones.
-This catches the light and makes them pop.
-Extend the highlight slightly upwards towards your temples and even a touch under your brow bone for an extra lift.
-I’ve found that a subtle, non-glittery sheen is often more sophisticated for everyday wear, while a bolder shimmer is great for evening looks.
+Highlighting draws attention to the areas you wish to emphasize.
+Apply a shimmery highlighter (cream or powder) directly on the highest points of your cheekbones.
+This catches the light, making them stand out.
+Extend the highlight slightly upwards toward your temples and a touch under your brow bone for an extra lift.
+Based on current beauty trends in 2026, subtle, non-glittery sheens are often preferred for everyday wear, while bolder shimmers suit evening looks.

-Blush Placement: Don’t forget blush!
-Apply your blush slightly above your contour line, on the apples of your cheeks and sweeping upwards towards your temples.
-This lifts the face and further accentuates the cheekbone area.
-Think of it as blending your contour and highlight together with a pop of color.
+Blush placement is also vital.
+Apply blush slightly above your contour line, on the apples of your cheeks, sweeping upwards toward your temples.
+This lifts the face and further accentuates the cheekbone area, effectively blending contour and highlight with a pop of color.
+As reported by Shine My Crown regarding Gabrielle Union’s look, strategic blush application can dramatically enhance facial definition.

-Expert Tip: When contouring, always use a shade that is only one or two shades darker than your natural skin tone and has a cool undertone to mimic a real shadow.
+Expert Tip: When contouring, always use a shade that is only one or two shades darker than your natural skin tone and possesses a cool undertone to mimic a realistic shadow.
 Warm, orangey bronzers tend to look less natural for sculpting.
-Blend, blend, blend – it’s the most critical step for a seamless finish!
+Meticulous blending is the most critical step for a smooth, believable finish!

 Exercises to Enhance Cheekbone Definition

 One popular exercise is the ‘Fish Face’.
-Suck in your cheeks and lips to form an ‘O’ shape, like a fish.
-Hold this for 10-15 seconds, then relax.
-Repeat 10-15 times.
-Another effective one is the ‘Cheek Puff’.
+Suck in your cheeks and lips to form an ‘O’ shape, resembling a fish.
+Hold this position for 10-15 seconds, then relax.
+Repeat this 10-15 times.
+Another effective exercise is the ‘Cheek Puff’.
 Fill your mouth with air, then move the air from one cheek to the other.
 Hold for a few seconds in each cheek.
 Repeat 10-15 times.

 A third exercise involves smiling.
-Smile widely, keeping your lips closed, and try to lift your cheek muscles towards your eyes.
-Place your index fingers on the outer corners of your eyes and gently pull upwards, while continuing to lift your cheek muscles.
+Smile widely with your lips closed, attempting to lift your cheek muscles toward your eyes.
+Place your index fingers on the outer corners of your eyes and gently pull upwards while continuing to lift your cheek muscles.
 Hold for 10-15 seconds, then relax.
 Repeat 10-15 times.
-Remember, consistency is key with facial exercises, just like with any other workout.
-Aim to do these daily for at least a few weeks to see potential changes.
+Consistency is key with facial exercises, akin to any physical workout.
+Aim to perform these daily for several weeks to observe potential changes.

-Important: Be gentle with your facial muscles.
-Overdoing these exercises or using too much force can lead to unwanted wrinkles or strain.
-Listen to your body and focus on controlled movements.
+Important Note: Exercise gentleness with your facial muscles.
+Overdoing these exercises or applying excessive force can lead to unwanted wrinkles or strain.
+Always listen to your body and focus on controlled movements.
+According to the NHS, proper technique is paramount to avoid adverse effects.

 Lifestyle Factors for a Sculpted Face